 My development does not need planning permission.
 Will I still pay CIL?

 Some development under 'general consent' will be liable to pay CIL.
-If you intend to develop under general consent, and your development meets the criteria for CIL liability, you must submit a Notice of Chargeable Development to the Council before you commence.
+If you intend to develop under general consent, and your development meets the criteria for CIL liability, you must submit a Notice of Chargeable Development to us before you commence.
+The form can be found on the Planning Portal.

 You do not need to submit such a notice if your development is less than 100sqm of new floorspace and it does not comprise one or more dwellings.